 Five years earlier, several regional political factions pulled together to form a loose coalition united by one thought: their hatred of President Andrew Jackson.
 They adopted the name “Whig” in reference to Colonial Americans who opposed King George III called the “American Whigs.”
-The new Whigs saw President Jackson also as a king with unrestrained powers.
+The new Whigs saw President Jackson as a king with unrestrained powers.

-In an attempt to derail Jackson’s hand-picked successor, Martin Van Buren, from winning the White House in 1836, the Whigs picked three regional leaders, including Harrison, in an attempt to divide the Electoral College.
+In an attempt to prevent Jackson’s hand-picked successor, Martin Van Buren, from winning the White House in 1836, the Whigs picked three regional leaders, including Harrison, in an attempt to divide the Electoral College.
 Harrison finished second to the victorious Van Buren.

-Seeking to avoid another failure to remove Van Buren, the Whigs met in Harrisburg, Pa., in late 1839 to agree on a comon presidential ticket.
+Seeking to avoid another failure to remove Van Buren, the Whigs met in Harrisburg, Pa., in late 1839 to agree on a common presidential ticket.
 The 1839 Whig national convention saw the party unite behind Harrison after Clay failed to gain enough popular support to be a viable candidate.
 General Winfield Scott also appeared on the convention ballot.

-Harrison won the Electoral College vote easily, but the popular vote was very close.
+Harrison won the electoral college vote easily, but the popular vote was very close.
 The Whigs had won with 240 electoral votes, compared with 60 for the Democrats.
 But Harrison only took the popular vote by about 150,000 votes.

 But after just over a month in office, Harrison died of complications what was believed to be pneumonia.
 His vice president, John Tyler, did not fare well with the Whigs since he was a former Democrat.
 Tyler quickly antagonized his new party, and the Whigs eventually expelled him from their party while he was still President.